 Summary

 The Musical Transformations project ultimately developed an approach to stimulated recall which was different from the methods of The Six Tones outlined in Chapter 3.
-We have seen above how the formal analytical procedures of coding and annotating the recording was replaced by a less formal approach, sometimes built on interviewing and sometimes in the form of a joint conversation—involving a larger number of participants—more in the manner of a focus group interview.
-Similar to the stimulated recall methods discussed in Chapter 3, another central feature in Musical Transformations was how the process of shared listening within the group led to a transformed listening.
+We have seen above how the analytical procedures of coding and annotating the recording was replaced by a less formal approach, sometimes built on interviewing and sometimes in the form of a joint conversation—involving a larger number of participants—more in the manner of a focus group interview.
+Similar to the stimulated recall methods discussed in Chapter 3, another central feature in Musical Transformations was how the process of shared listening within the group led to a transformed listening, as in the example of inversed listening (nghịch tai) given by Môn.
 As we argue above, with reference to Dietz (2011), the stimulated recall analysis has allowed for a double reflexivity, and intersubjective knowledge production, which is a crucial factor in the attempt to decolonise music research methods.

 Chapter Five